HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 - Above in the top row is a low-pass color map, which we resized to 32x32 pixels and then restored to the target resolution with bilinear sampling.
 - In the bottom row, we have used the average macro color instead.

-As you can see in the diff on the right, there is almost no perceptible difference between the low pass and using a single color (the stones appear a bit greener.)
+As you can see in the diff on the right, there is almost no perceptible difference between the low pass and using a single color (the some contrast is loss, it's a bit more homogenous.)

 ## FAQ